2.1. Installation - Microsoft Windows¶

 On certain Windows distributions, a dialog may pop up when installing Labber stating that the applications is unrecognized and hasn’t been screened by Microsoft.
 To install Labber, you need to override the dialog by clicking on “More info”, and then click on the “Run anyway”-button.

 On Macintosh OS X, open up the installer disk image (.dmg-file) and drag the Labber folder to the Applications folder.
 The Labber folder contains the Instrument Server, Log Browser and Measurement applications, as well as driver files and a few example scripts.
 To start one of the programs, double-click the corresponding app file.

-If the program fail to open due to OS X’s restrictions to only allow apps from the Apple App store, open the Mac’s preferences, select Security & Privacy, and set “Allow apps downloaded from” to “Anywhere”.
+If the program fail to open due to OS X’s restrictions to only allow apps from the Apple App store, open the Mac’s System Preferences window, select Security & Privacy, go to the “General” pane and set “Allow apps downloaded from” to “Anywhere”.
 If you don’t want to lift the restrictions completely, the settings in Security & Privacy can be set to “Mac App Store and identified developers”.
 In this case, the user needs to open each of the Labber apps once by right-clicking the app icon, holding down the alt/option or the control key on the keyboard, then clicking open.
 This will instruct OS X that these apps are allowed to run.
 The operation needs to be performed once for all three apps, to make sure that the apps will be able to call each other.